AfonsoMartins26/LI3-Spotifum/README.md

 The goal is to manage and query records related to music: users, tracks, albums, artists and interaction history — using modular C code with GLib support and a textual interface (ncurses) for interactive mode.

+This project obtained a final grade of 17/20 💎

 ## Summary
 The project implements an in-memory "database" engine to store domain entities (User, Track, Album, Artist, History) and answer queries (batch or interactive).
 The code is organized into modules: parsers, entities, managers, queries and an interactive interface.